kubeflow/website/content/en/docs/components/katib/overview.md

 You can use the following interfaces to interact with Katib:

-- A web UI that you can use to submit experiments and to monitor your results.
+- A web UI that you can use to submit Experiments and to monitor your results.
   Check the [getting-started
   guide](/docs/components/katib/hyperparameter/#katib-ui)
   for information on how to access the UI.